go-pkgz/repeater/README.md

 }
 ```

 Returned channels used as "ticks," i.e., for each repeat or initial operation one read from this channel needed.
-Closing this channel indicates "done with retries."
+Closing the channel indicates "done with retries."
 It is pretty much the same idea as `time.Timer` or `time.Tick` implements.
 Note - the first (technically not-repeated-yet) call won't happen **until something sent to the channel**.
 For this reason, the typical strategy sends the first "tick" before the first wait/sleep.

-Three most common strategies provided by package and ready to use:
+Three strategies provided byt the pacakage:

 1. **Fixed delay**, up to max number of attempts.
 It is the default strategy used by `repeater.NewDefault` constructor
 2. **BackOff** with jitter provides exponential backoff.
 It starts from `Duration` interval and goes in steps with `last * math.Pow(factor, attempt)`.
 Optional jitter randomizes intervals a little bit. _Factor = 1 effectively makes this strategy fixed with `Duration` delay._
 3. **Once** strategy does not do any repeats and mainly used for tests/mocks`